biomejs/website/src/content/docs/blog/biome-v2-0-beta.md

   - `noNewSymbol`
   - `useShorthandArrayType`
   - `useSingleCaseStatement`
-- **BREAKING:** Many deprecated options, including some from the Rome days, have been removed.
+- **BREAKING:** Many deprecated options, including some that still referenced the old Rome name, have been removed.
 - Added a new option `javascript.parser.jsxEverywhere` to control whether Biome should expect JSX syntax in `.js`/`.mjs`/`.cjs` files.
 - Improved monorepo support: The rule [`noUndeclaredDependencies`](https://biomejs.dev/linter/rules/no-undeclared-dependencies/) now works correctly in monorepos by using the nearest `package.json` file, instead of only the root one.
 - We have enabled support for `.editorconfig` files by default.